Once and Again

-Once and Again is an American family drama television series that aired on ABC from September 21, 1999, to April 15, 2002.
-It depicts the family of a single mother and her romance with a single father.
-It was created by Marshall Herskovitz and Edward Zwick.
+Once and Again is an American family drama television series, created by Marshall Herskovitz and Edward Zwick, which aired on ABC from September 21, 1999, to April 15, 2002.
+It depicts the family of a single mother, played by Sela Ward, and her romance with a single father, played by Billy Campbell.

 One of the show's then-unique aspects was the "interview" sequences filmed in black and white and interspersed throughout each episode, where the characters would reveal their innermost thoughts and memories to the camera.

+Ward won a Primetime Emmy Award for Outstanding Lead Actress in a Drama Series and Golden Globe Award for Best Actress – Television Series Drama for her performance.

 Premise

 Lily Manning (Sela Ward) is a suburban soccer mom in her forties, who lives in Deerfield, Illinois.
 Recently separated from her philandering husband Jake (Jeffrey Nordling), Lily is raising her two daughters: insecure, anxiety-ridden 14-year-old Grace (Julia Whelan) and precocious nine-year-old Zoe (Meredith Deane).
 For support, she turns to her more free-spirited younger sister, Judy (Marin Hinkle), with whom she works at their bookstore called My Sister's Bookstore (renamed Booklovers later in the series).

 Lily's life changes when, during the pilot episode, she meets Rick Sammler (Billy Campbell) in the principal's office of Grace's school, Upton Sinclair High School.

 Rick is a single father and co-head of an architectural firm, Sammler/Cassili Associates, which is located in downtown Chicago.
-Rick has been divorced from his uptight ex-wife Karen (Susanna Thompson) for three years and has two children: Eli (Shane West), a 16-year-old basketball player at Sinclair High who suffers from a learning disability and sensitive 12-year-old Jessie (Evan Rachel Wood), who longs for the days before her family's disintegration.
+Rick has been divorced from his uptight ex-wife Karen (Susanna Thompson) for three years and has two children: Eli (Shane West), a 16-year-old basketball player at Sinclair High with a learning disability, and sensitive 12-year-old Jessie (Evan Rachel Wood), who longs for the days before her family's disintegration.

 Lily and Rick share an immediate mutual attraction and begin dating.
 Their budding relationship causes problems in both of their respective families.
 Grace strongly objects to Lily and Rick's relationship as she still hopes to see her parents get back together.
 Karen, a public interest attorney at the downtown law firm of Harris, Riegert, and Sammler, is worried about the toll Rick's new relationship would take on their children, particularly Jessie, who is shy and emotionally fragile.
 She is also working through her own feelings of jealousy that Rick is moving on to a new relationship.

 In addition to Lily and Rick's relationship, the show also focused to a lesser degree on their exes, Jake and Karen, and their own struggles to move on in a post-divorce environment.